The following may also be required:

 If you do not have Travel Insurance you will be required to pay any medical or legal expenses personally.

 Studentguard+ covers a wide range of situations.
 The most common are having to go to hospital or the dentist.
-Many of our students want to visit Europe during their stay and included within Studentguard+ is up to 14 days of insurance cover within Europe.
+Many of our students want to visit other parts of Europe during their stay and included within Studentguard+ is up to 14 days of insurance cover within other parts of Europe.

 For more information about what is/isn’t covered please read “Summary of Studentguard+ Policy”.